aquasecurity/starboard/README.md

 Starboard integrates security tools into the Kubernetes environment, so that users can find and view the risks that relate to different resources in a Kubernetes-native way.
-Starboard provides [custom security resources definitions][starboard-crds] and a [Go module][starboard-go-module] to work with a range of existing security tools, as well as a `kubectl`-compatible command-line tool and an Octant plug-in that make security reports available through familiar Kubernetes tools.
+Starboard provides [custom security resources definitions][starboard-crds] and a [Go module][starboard-go-module] to work with a range of existing security tools as well as a `kubectl`-compatible command-line tool and an Octant plug-in that makes security reports available through familiar Kubernetes tools.

 You can read more about the motivations and use cases [here][aqua-starboard-blog] and join our discussions [here][discussions].